warren-bank/mirror-XMail-mail-server/docs/Readme.txt

          dns.home.bogus.net:tcp,192.168.1.1:udp,...

     [DisableEmitAuthUser]
-        Enable/disable the emission the the 'X-Auth-User:' mail header for authenticated users.
+        Enable/disable the emission the the 'X-AuthUser:' mail header for authenticated users.
 Valid values are "0" or '1', default is "0" (emission enabled).